 The best places to raise a family in New Zealand

-New Zealand is regularly voted as one of the best countries to live for individuals and families alike.
+New Zealand is regularly voted one of the best countries in the world to live.

 Parents choose New Zealand because of the high quality of education and the lifestyle the country offers their family.
 Not to mention the fact that New Zealand is one of the world’s safest and most peaceful countries.